jweinst1/MM7/README.md

-# cmake-win-template
+# MM7

-Template Repo for CMake Projects on windows
+The repo for mm7 project.